Long-Scrolling Website Design: Balancing Aesthetics and Functionality

 Navigation and Interaction

-Navigation and interaction are critical components of a long-scrolling website.
-Here are some best practices to consider:
+Good navigation and smooth interaction are key to making a long-scrolling website work well.
+Here are a few best practices to follow:

 Source: Dribbble